mk-fg/lafs-backup-tool/README.md

 * "result" destination (stdout, file or some mutable tahoe dir - see above), naturally.

-* Deduplication "entry_cache" dbm file (path is required to be set in "source.entry_cache").
+* Deduplication "entry_cache" db (path is required to be set in "source.entry_cache").

 	That file is queried for the actual plaintext caps, so it's impossible to use hashed (or otherwise irreversibly-mapped) values there.